At least 10 people have died and 31 remain missing in severe flooding in Tennessee - KTVZ

 By Andy Rose and Alaa Elassar, CNN

-At least 10 people, including two toddlers, have died during severe flooding in Tennessee on Saturday, Humphrey County Sheriff Chris Davis told CNN affiliate WSMV.
+At least 10 people, including two toddlers, have died during severe flooding in Tennessee on Saturday, Humphreys County Sheriff Chris Davis told CNN affiliate WSMV.

-As of Saturday night, 31 people are still missing, Davis told WSMV.
+As of Saturday night, 31 people were still missing, Davis told WSMV.

 The bodies were recovered after catastrophic flash flooding near Waverly closed US-70, the city’s main highway, and placed the community under a boil water advisory, according to the Tennessee Emergency Management Agency (TEMA).